CHOUABBIA-AMINE/HidraAPI/docs/roadmap/organization.md

 ## 10. Mandatory Swagger `@Schema` Documentation Rules

-This section is mandatory for all AI agents implementing the `organization` module.

 If any earlier section treats Swagger/OpenAPI documentation as optional, this section overrides it.

-### 10.1 Required dependency assumption

 The project is expected to include `springdoc-openapi-starter-webmvc-ui`.